 - a.
-A badge sponsor, which is the Contracting Officer Representative and/or other individual as determined by the manager of the respective program, shall be assigned to assist contractor personnel during the initial vetting and credentialing process and when credentials are renewed or rescinded. - b.
-For programs within NOAA, NIST, and Census that require a contractor to have a badge, the Contracting Officer Representative should follow the standard operating procedures for sponsorship for the security offices within those bureaus. - c.
-For programs not within NOAA, NIST, or Census that require a contractor to have a badge, the Contracting Officer Representative should complete a Contractor Sponsorship Form7 and submit it to HSPD-12@doc.gov. - d.
+A badge sponsor, which is the Contracting Officer's Representative and/or other individual as determined by the manager of the respective program, shall be assigned to assist contractor personnel during the initial vetting and credentialing process and when credentials are renewed or rescinded. - b.
+For programs within NOAA, NIST, and Census that require a contractor to have a badge, the Contracting Officer's Representative must follow the standard operating procedures for sponsorship for the security offices within those bureaus. - c.
+For programs not within NOAA, NIST, or Census that require a contractor to have a badge, the Contracting Officer's Representative must complete a Contractor Sponsorship Form8 and submit it to HSPD-12@doc.gov. - d.
 The badge sponsor shall submit the applicable documents to their respective badge issuing office within five business days after the award of a contract. - e.
-Contractor personnel may only be issued PIV cards after the required background checks have been completed and only on or after the official start date designated by the Contracting Officer Representative.
+Contractor personnel may only be issued PIV cards after the required background checks have been completed and only on or after the official start date designated by the Contracting Officer's Representative.